-- Mr. Clean Magic eraser, quilters have reported using it both dry
+- Mr. Clean Magic eraser, quilters have reported using it both dry and slightly damp.

 - If the blue chalk is from a Clover Chaco Liner, Clover suggests washing the marks in a vinegar and water mixture using 5 parts water to 2 parts of white vinegar.
 Then let the quilt air dry.

 - Pepper Cory, author of 'Mastering Quilt Marking' recommends the use of white vinegar on heavy chalk markings.
 She advises to apply the vinegar with a soft white cloth, gently rubbing the marking.
 Don't use so much vinegar that you saturate it.
 Let the quilt air dry, then wash in cool water to remove the vinegar.

 If you have leftovers of the fabrics in your quilt, perhaps you could make a small quilt sandwich to test these removal options on first.